paveldn/haier-esphome/README.md

 To put the device in the flash mode you will need to shortcut GPIO0 to the ground before powering the device.

-Once the device is in the flash mode you can make a full backup of the original firmware in case you would like to return the module to its factory state.
+Once the device is in flash mode you can make a full backup of the original firmware in case you would like to return the module to its factory state.
 To make a backup you can use [esptool](https://github.com/espressif/esptool).
 Command to make a full flash backup:

 **python esptool.py -b 115200 --port <port_name> read_flash 0x00000 0x400000 flash_4M.bin**